Celtics hold off Kings 103-102 despite Hield’s 41 points

 TIP-INS

-Kings: In their last meeting against the Celtics, Hield had a game-high 35 points for his only other 30-point game this season.
+Kings: In their last meeting against the Celtics, Hield had a game-high 35 points for his only other 30-point game this season in a one-point victory.
 It was his 10th career game of 30 or more, and three have come against Boston. … Richaun Holmes entered tied for the league lead in field goal percentage (66.1).
-He went 4 for 6 and finished with 8 points.

-Celtics: Head team physician Dr. Tony Schena said Walker didn’t suffer a serious injury, but the Celtics were going to keep him out until he goes through a full practice, which is expected to be Tuesday.
-The doctor said Walker didn’t have a concussion, but the team is going through the protocol. .
-Hayward (fractured left hand) worked out Sunday without a brace and sat on the bench in street clothes without one Monday. .
-Smart had his left ring wrapped after the game.
-He said he jammed it.
+Celtics: Head team physician Dr. Tony Schena said Kemba Walker (neck strain) didn’t suffer a serious injury in Friday’s collision with a teammate, but the Celtics were going to keep him out until he goes through a full practice, which is expected to be Tuesday.
+The doctor said Walker didn’t have a concussion, but the team is going through the protocol. … C Daniel Theis was sidelined due to an illness. … Gordon Hayward (fractured left hand) worked out Sunday without a brace and sat on the bench in street clothes without one Monday.

 MOPPING UP